ediktepe/my-portfolio/README.md

 ## Technologies

-In the creation of this portfolio, I've used React, TailwindCSS, Emailjs technologies.
+In the creation of this portfolio, I've used React, TailwindCSS, EmailJS technologies.